Gfycyd/task3/README.md

  * no possibility of acting as exist pit around agent
  * you can not solve when before you and gold pits, or wumpus and you have not arrows.

- # similar effect we can see if we will have:
+ # Similar effect we can see if we will have:
  | 5 |  -    |  -  |  -   |  -  | -  |
 | :-| :---: | :--:| :---: | :----: | ----:|
 | 4 | pit   |  -   |   -   |  -   |  -  |